Train GraphicClick on the map to explore geographics

 Always the same in and around Bristol when the rain comes

 I'm sure the rain makes it worse, as does the rolling water main replacement programme, but it was pretty awful yesterday without the rain.
 I'd be interested to know what proportion of the scores of schoolkids who normally use the Severed Beach line are being driven to school instead by long-suffering parents.
-Does anyone on here have experience of the RRB (Rail Replacement Bus) from BRI» (Bristol Temple Meads - next trains) to CFN (Clifton Down station) at around 8am?
+Does anyone on here have experience of the RRB (Rail Replacement Bus) from BRI» (Bristol Temple Meads - next trains) to CFN (Clifton Down station, or possibly a reference to an administrator on this forum, Chris from Nailsea, depending on context) at around 8am?

 Logged